H. G. Wells: Religious views

 Later in the work, he aligns himself with a "renascent or modern religion ... neither atheist nor Buddhist nor Mohammedan nor Christian ... [that] he has found growing up in himself".

 Of Christianity, he said: "it is not now true for me. ...
 Every believing Christian is, I am sure, my spiritual brother ... but if systemically I called myself a Christian I feel that to most men I should imply too much and so tell a lie".
 Of other world religions, he writes: "All these religions are true for me as Canterbury Cathedral is a true thing and as a Swiss chalet is a true thing.
 There they are, and they have served a purpose, they have worked.
 Only they are not true for me to live in them. ...
 They do not work for me".
 In The Fate of Homo Sapiens (1939), Wells criticised almost all world religions and philosophies, stating "there is no creed, no way of living left in the world at all, that really meets the needs of the time ....
 When we come to look at them coolly and dispassionately, all the main religions, patriotic, moral and customary systems in which human beings are sheltering today, appear to be in a state of jostling and mutually destructive movement, like the houses and palaces and other buildings of some vast, sprawling city overtaken by a landslide."

 Wells's opposition to organised religion reached a fever pitch in 1943 with publication of his book Crux Ansata, subtitled "An Indictment of the Roman Catholic Church" in which he attacked Catholicism, Pope Pius XII and called for the bombing of the city of Rome.

+Despite being highly skeptical to Christianity, HG Wells had surprisingly positive views on Islam.
+He complimented how Islam brought equity and order to a tribalistic part of the world.
+Even praising Prophet Muhhamad's farewell speech as a highly-progressive speech against racism, and a call for equality.